 We look at long-term growth for our clients along with short-term campaign outputs.
 To that end, it all comes down to the math.

-We go a step further, to define performance marketing as meeting and exceeding the clear KPIs that will drive specific, bottom-of-the-funnel results that will grow a client’s business.
+Performance marketing has many different definitions, but at its simplest, performance marketing is a strategy where the success of the campaign is judged by adherence to explicit metrics and goals defined by the client.
+Performance Marketing – a Step Further We go a step further, to define performance marketing as meeting and exceeding the clear KPIs that will drive specific, bottom-of-the-funnel results that will grow a client’s business.
 For example, our key metric to measure performance might be cost per acquisition at X dollars, generating an average order value above Y dollars, or increase completed conversions by Z percent.
 Generally, these are hard, provable metrics that measure product sales, customer conversions, or financial growth that align with positive business outcomes and scalable growth.

 Do the Math

 We look at long-term growth for our clients along with short-term campaign outputs.
 To that end, it all comes down to the math.
 The right strategy should include the ability to model out every aspect of the campaign and the metrics therein that ladder up to the key KPI — and the math must make sense.
 A series of equations, informed by past and present category data and audience behavior, will inform us if the campaign will work.
-For (a very simplified) example, if the:- CPM is value A;
+For (a very simplified) example, if the:

 - Average click-through rate is B;